 During this three-part series, Watershed’s Legends, scientists, and others working in natural resource-based fields convened to examine the intersections of art, contemporary environmental issues, and our relationship with the natural world.
 Award-winning radio producer Julie Burstein facilitated these conversations and is producing podcasts featuring the three 2017 Legends, Paula Winokur, Jack Troy, and Wayne Higby.

 July 7 at 5:30 pm, St. Patrick’s Church, 380 Academy Hill Rd., Newcastle, ME

 Paula Winokur has created towering, beautiful ceramic installations that capture the essence of ice, inspired by her flights above Greenland’s icebergs.
-In this conversation we’ll look Paula’s work, in which she captures the essence of a landscape that is quickly disappearing, and explore how melting Polar ice is changing the ecosystem in the Gulf of Maine.
-Panelists include artist Nancy Selvin on the work of Paula Winokur, marine scientist Robert Steneck, and lobsterman Gerry Cushman.
+In this conversation we looked at Paula’s work, in which she captures the essence of a landscape that is quickly disappearing, and explored how melting Polar ice is changing the ecosystem in the Gulf of Maine.
+Panelists included artist Nancy Selvin on the work of Paula Winokur, marine scientist Robert Steneck, and lobsterman Gerry Cushman.

 Part 2: FIRE